humehe/VSAT-3D/README.md

 ###### "Stamps"
-To measure the source's flux, smaller circular stamps along the veloocitty/freqncy axis can be created.
+To measure the source's flux, smaller circular datacubes along the veloocity/frequency axis can be created.
 The following will create a 15'', 10'' and 20'' datacubes.
+In this example these regions use the image center (```X0_F, Y0_F```) as reference but this can be defined with the ```X_C,Y_C```parameters.

 ```python
 		Slices_Files = Cube_Spatial_Extract_Circular(cube2bplot,